GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 ## Configuring your background worker to use Cloud Pub/Sub

 ActiveJob can be configured with various different background job runners.
-This tutorial will cover [ActiveJob::GoogleCloudPubsub](https://github.com/ursm/activejob-google_cloud_pubsub) which uses Google Cloud Pub/Sub to manage the job queue.
+This tutorial will cover [ActiveJob::GoogleCloudPubsub](https://github.com/ursm/activejob-google_cloud_pubsub) which uses Cloud Pub/Sub to manage the job queue.

 1. Add `activejob-google_cloud_pubsub` gem to your `Gemfile`: